Our Favorite Maryland Crab Cakes

 Learn how to make our favorite Maryland-style crab cake recipe.
-This is definitely a must make if you are a crab cake fan!
-Jump to the Crab Cake Recipe now or read on to see how we make it.
+This is definitely a must make if you are a crab fan!
+We absolutely love this recipe!
+Jump to Adam’s Crab Cake Recipe

 With all of that comes a serious love for Maryland-style crab cakes.
 A great crab cake doesn’t call for lots of ingredients, it has a ridiculous amount of sweet blue crabmeat and has very little filler.